Hero Background

 • Vacuum strategy: vacuum (not sweep) and wipe surfaces with a damp microfiber.

-The EPA’s IAQ resource is helpful for planning dust and comfort controls: EPA – Remodeling and Indoor Air Quality.
+EPA guidance for remodeling dust and indoor air: EPA – Remodeling and Indoor Air Quality.

 5.2 Permits: When DIY Becomes a Resale Problem